CWEzio/Notes/softgym.md

     ```
     > Use the softgym under VCD.
 Remember to change the paths in previous softgym installation section accordingly.

 4. Install pytorch with
     ```
-    conda install pytorch==1.12.1 torchvision==0.13.1 torchaudio==0.12.1 cudatoolkit=10.2 -c pytorch
+    conda install pytorch==1.12.0 torchvision==0.13.0 torchaudio==0.12.0 cudatoolkit=11.3 -c pytorch
     ```
+    > Above is tested on my `4090` computer.

     > cuda 10.2 is not compatible with nvidia 3090
-5. Replace the `python-pcl` dependency with `open3d`.
+7. Replace the `python-pcl` dependency with `open3d`.
 Modify `VCD/utils/utils.py`.

-6. Install other requirements.
+8. Install other requirements.
     ```
     conda install h5py
     conda install pytorch-scatter -c pyg